avinash7375/DeepLearningTensorflow/mysqltutorials.md

 (7, 'The Hobbit', 'J.R.R.
 Tolkien', 1937, 14.99, 'Fantasy'),
 (8, 'Harry Potter', 'J.K.
 Rowling', 1997, 19.99, 'Fantasy');
 ```

+### Explanation:
+1. The `CREATE TABLE` statement defines the table schema:
+   - `book_id` is the primary key.
+   - `title` and `author` are variable-length strings with a maximum length of 255 characters.
+   - `published_year` is an integer.
+   - `price` is a decimal number with two decimal places.
+   - `genre` is a variable-length string with a maximum length of 50 characters.

+2. The `INSERT INTO` statement adds the data for the books into the table.

+This SQL code should create a table called `books` with the provided columns and data.
+You can run this code in a MySQL, PostgreSQL, or any other SQL-based database.

 In SQL, **conditions** and **joins** are fundamental concepts that allow you to filter and combine data from multiple tables.
 Here's an explanation of each: